The Laws Of Gwent Balance Council (BC)

 • Following nerf approaches are common:

-• Nerfing most provision efficient cards from strongest meta decks – natural and necessary approach; strongest deck should receive one or two nerfs to keep the meta fresh.
-What could go wrong here is overnerf when voters pick a bunch of cards from netdeck instead of 1 or 2.
+• Nerfing most provision efficient cards from strongest meta decks – natural and necessary approach; strongest deck should receive nerfs to keep the meta fresh.
+What could go wrong here is overnerf when voters pick too many cards from netdeck.
 To avoid it, best thing to do is checking influencers suggestions before casting final votes.
 Remove votes which will contribute to overnerf if taken along with their suggestions.

 • Nerfing cards from most popular deck (no matter power) – with the purpose of making ladder more diverse.
 I’m against this approach – it is basically making community favorite deck weaker for no reason.
 Revert in the next patch is extremely likely.
 Popularity should not be a crtierion, only balance.